 Review the entity’s § 50.55(e) procedure(s) and determine their adequacy by verifying that adequate provisions are included for assignment of responsibilities to directors or responsible officers or designated persons for notifying the Commission when information is obtained indicating:

-the existence of any failure to comply with the Atomic Energy Act, as amended, or any applicable regulation, order, or license of the Commission relating to a SSH;
+the existence of any failure to comply with the Atomic Energy Act, as amended, or any applicable regulation, order, or license of the Commission relating to an SSH;

 the existence of any defect in the construction, or manufacture, or in the final design of a facility as approved and released for construction or manufacture (including on basic components supplied for such facility of activity); or

-a significant breakdown in any portion of the Appendix B QA program that could have produced a defect in a basic component.
+a significant breakdown in any portion of the Appendix B, QA program that could have produced a defect in a basic component.

-NOTE: As stated in § 50.55(e)(4), the entity’s obligation to meet the requirements of 10 CFR Part 21 is satisfied when defects or failures to comply associated with a SSH are evaluated and reported under § 50.55(e)(4).
-Additionally, the requirements of § 50.55(e)(4) satisfy the responsibility of an entity’s individual directors and responsible officers to report defects and failures to comply that are associated with a SSH under section 206 of the Energy Reorganization Act of 1974.
+NOTE: As stated in § 50.55(e)(4), the entity’s obligation to meet the requirements of 10 CFR Part 21 is satisfied when defects or failures to comply associated with an SSH are evaluated and reported under § 50.55(e)(4).
+Additionally, the requirements of § 50.55(e)(4) satisfy the responsibility of an entity’s individual directors and responsible officers to report defects and failures to comply that are associated with an SSH under section 206 of the Energy Reorganization Act of 1974.

 04.04 Verify that the entity has effectively implemented the requirements of § 50.55(e)(5) with respect to the timeframe and methods for submitting a notification to the NRC by performing the following: